MickSt/vzdump2influx/README.md

 # vzdump2influx
 ## Proxmox backup stats to InfluxDB ##

-Just a simple script to wtite some stats to InfluxDB about your backup.
+Just a simple script to write some stats to InfluxDB about your backup.
 Based on vzdump hook method.

 Please don't hesitate, and contact me if you found a bug, or you have any idea for this script.